OpenXiangShan/XiangShan-doc/docs/blog/posts/biweekly-77-en.md

 Welcome to XiangShan biweekly column, this is the 77th issue of our biweekly column.
 Through this column, we will regularly introduce the progress of XiangShan, hoping to learn and improve together with you.

+Recently, various teams working on Kunminghu have continued to advance optimizations in area, timing, and power consumption.
+In addition, the frontend fixed ICache performance counter, the backend fixed functional issues caused by out-of-order reads of `xtopi`/`xtopei` registers, and the memory and cache subsystem added handling logic for bus errors on Uncache Store.

 <!-- more -->
 ## Recent developments